 Kindergarten and 1st grade students receive free tuition their first year in the program (older siblings must be enrolled).

 Why My Three Children Loved Going to Religious School

 For me, “being Jewish” IS mostly about heritage and family traditions.
 Let’s just say that I HATED going to Religious School so much that I debated whether or not to make my children suffer through it as I did, or tutor them for Bar Mitzvah and let them learn about Judaica and the holidays through our family experiences and traditions at home.

-Being a member of Or Ami has drastically changed my opinion.
+Being part of Congregation Or Ami has drastically changed my opinion.
 All three of my children LOVE going to Religious School and never complain about it.
 As a matter of fact they get angry with me.
 If we have other plans and they have to miss it!
 Let me also add that my husband, Gary and I are even enjoying learning together with them.